brentley/docker-hello-world/README.md

 ```

 Okay, this makes a huge difference.
 Let's talk about why:
-1) we combine all of our commands into one layer, so we can add and delete and
+- we combine all of our commands into one layer, so we can add and delete and
 recover the space.
-2) since each container is immutable, we don't need to plan to install future
+- since each container is immutable, we don't need to plan to install future
 RPMs, so we can delete the RPMdb, and the yum cache (or all caches, for that matter).
-3) Not a space saver, but when it comes time to copy in our application, and run it,
+- Not a space saver, but when it comes time to copy in our application, and run it,
 we should drop priviledges to a regular user, rather than root.
 It's just good security practice.

 So with all of this optimization, we started at 202MB, and ended at 259MB.
 It's not bad, but
 what if we could do better?
 What if we didn't need to start with 202MB?

+### Use a container specific distribution

 There is another distro that is super popular, called Alpine Linux.
 It's deisgned for containers.
 the starting base image is 3MB.
 Let's see what it takes to use that image, instead.